kamikazeSlayers/architectural-katas-2022/README.md

 ## Architectural Evaluation
 The following points outline how does the architecture support some of the hard-requirements of this platform:
 ### Ease of Use
 - Platform supports multiple user surfaces - Web and Mobile.
-This enables users to access the platform on-the-go.
+This enables users to access the platform on-the-go as per their preference.
-  - Push notifications over mobile and web keep the users connected and engaged.
 - Platform creates device-size specific renditions of images present in the assignments, profiles and community posts.
 Based on the user-device, appropriate image rendition is returned for a seamless experience.
 - Platform ensures that all entities in the system (candidates, non profits, services, communities, posts etc.) are searchable.
 It intelligently tags for seamless discovery and retrieval.
 - UX plays a critical role in ensuring ease-of-use of the Spotlight App.
 The UX ensures seamless onboarding experience, continuous progress tracking, constant feedback and access to community forums.